danieldeutsch/repro/models/dou2021/Readme.md

   - Description: A BART-based model trained with sentence supervision.
   This is the same pre-trained model as the oracle sentence-guided supervision, but it instead uses [`BertSumExt`](../liu2019/Readme.md) to extract the sentence guidance.
   Running this model also requires having the `BertSumExt` model setup with the model pre-trained on CNN/DailyMail.
+  We caution that the [`BertSumExt`](../liu2019/Readme.md) currently does not reproduce the results in the respective paper.
   - Name: `dou2021-sentence-gsum`
   - Usage:
     ```python